 - Heat the olive oil in a large skillet over medium-high heat.
-Add the pork chops and cook for 3-5 minutes (depending on the thickness) per side until the internal temperature reaches 140F.
-Chops continue cooking with the residual heat after removing while resting.
+Add the pork chops and cook for 3-5 minutes (depending on the thickness) per side until the internal temperature reaches 145F.
+Pork chops continue cooking with the residual heat while resting.

 - Remove from the pan, and allow to rest covered for about 10 minutes.